microbus-io/fabric/docs/tech/codegen.md

 }
 ```

-In addition to the standard `OnStartup` and `OnShutdown` callbacks, the code generator creates an empty function in `service.go` for each and every web handler, functional handler, ticker or config change callback defined in `service.yaml` as described earlier.
+In addition to the standard `OnStartup` and `OnShutdown` callbacks, the code generator creates an empty function in `service.go` for each and every web handler, functional handler, event sink, ticker or config change callback defined in `service.yaml` as described earlier.

 ```go
 // OnStartup is called when the microservice is started up.